|

 properly and strangled him

 sure.
-Some strongly suggest that James
+Some people say that James

-Meanwhile in DenseVille Mary decided to
+Meanwhile in DenseVille, Mary decided to

 dig her own grave.
 She supported all rumors around her by marrying James Hepburn